 My mom studied abroad when she was in college.
 During that time, she lived with two sisters in Costa Rica.
 She always told me that she felt living with locals helped her gain a better understanding of the country’s culture and enriched her entire experience.
 She wanted me to have the same opportunity, so I am living with a host family while studying abroad in Barcelona, Spain.
 Pretty hard to argue with that logic, right?

-Here are just a few of the reasons why I have loved staying in a homestay while studying abroad.
+Here are just a few of the reasons why I have loved staying in a homestay while I study abroad in Barcelona.

 1. Home-cooked Meals